wilspi/django-templatestore/README.md

 # django-template-editor

-django-template-editor is a Django app which gives online editing and rendering capability to test your templates.
+`django-template-editor` is a [Django](https://www.djangoproject.com/) application/ UI tool to edit and save your templates.
-Currently following templating libraries are supported:
-* `jinja2`

 ### Quick start
 1. Add "editor" to your INSTALLED_APPS setting like this::
     ```
     INSTALLED_APPS = [